yohanalee/learnCDK/README.md

 The construct library is divided into modules, one for each AWS service.
 ![](images/aws_constructs_lib.png)

-For example, if you want to define an AWS Lambda function, we will need to use the AWS Lambda construct library.
+For example, if you want to define an AWS Lambda function, we need to use the AWS Lambda construct library.

 To discover and learn about AWS construct, you can browse the AWS Construct Library reference _(supports Python, Java, .NET)_ by entering the following command: